Lars von Trier's Europa Trilogy, No Longer an Essential Import

 Next up is 1987's Epidemic.
 If you've already spent the last couple weeks in lockdown working your way through Contagion, Outbreak, Cassandra's Crossing and every other pandemic-related film, you'll want to be sure you didn't miss this one.
 I still wouldn't rank it among Trier's best work, but at least now I care about his characters and the unfolding plot in addition to the director's superficial stylizations.
 Here Trier essentially plays himself as a screenwriter, who writes with a partner to make a tight deadline.
 The film they write is about a doctor struggling against a modern plague, and we quickly enter that story within a story, where Trier also plays the doctor and Udo Kier appears.
 The two "worlds" blend into each other, becoming one bleak overall reality and it's all a heck of a lot more engrossing than Element.

 Home Vision released Epidemic on DVD in the states first in 2004.
 In fact, Nocturne was also included on this release as a bonus.
 And this time around, it really is more of a proper special edition.
 Still, Zentropa's edition has even more stuff.
-But does it top it in terms of picture quality?
+And it's since been bumped up to HD with Criterion's 2023 BD.

 Epidemic was shot partly in 16mm and partly in 35mm, so the picture quality jumps around.
-That would probably be even more noticeable in HD, but on DVD, it gets softened down to a bit more of an even playing field.
-Both discs present the film in a pillarboxed 1.63:1 ratio with mostly very similar framing, except in the case of the 16mm stuff.
-You can see in the second set of shots for that stuff, the Zentropa is zoomed in losing information around all four edges.
-Does the fact that Zentropa released this version mean that's how Trier prefers the film to look?
-I don't know, but it's an interesting distinction at any rate.
+It's more noticeable in HD, since the DVD softens things down to a bit more of an even playing field.
+In the shots above, the first set is from 35 and the second is 16.
+Both DVDs present the film in a pillarboxed 1.63:1 ratio with mostly very similar framing, except in the case of the 16mm stuff.
+You can see in the second set of shots that the Zentropa is zoomed in losing information around all four edges.
 Another distinction: the film is entirely in black and white except for a large, red watermark that appears through almost the entire film.
 But as you can see above, the hue differs between the two discs, at some times looking cooler on the HVE disc, and other times looking warmer.
-Again, we could maybe assume Zentropa's disc is more accurate to Trier's preferences, but that's definitely a guess, not anything I can say with any certainty or even confidence.

 In terms of audio, it's almost the same story all over again, except in this case, HVE doesn't offer any subtitles at all, while Zentropa has the nine language options.
-And again, Zentropa adds the additional 5.1 mix in addition to the 2.0.
+And again, Zentropa adds the additional 5.1 mix in addition to the 2.0, while Criterion just gives us the original lossless audio and English subs.

 Images Of a Relief